RazElbaz/TREE-tool/README.md

    ```shell
    ./stree /path/to/directory
    ```
+ ♥   Replace `/path/to/directory` with the path to the directory for which you want to display the file tree.
 ## Output

 The "stree" tool will display the file tree structure, along with the following details for each file or directory: